blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 - 1982
 	- Withdrew from Sinai

+- Groups like PLO, Black September began to resort to terrorism

 - 1982: First War in Lebanon
 	- Lebanon was a launching pod for attacks by PLO